Concerto for two harpsichords in C minor, BWV 1060: Structure

-First movement: Allegro
+I. Allegro

 The theme with which the first Allegro movement opens is transformed in various ways, returning in its original form only at the end of the movement.

-Second movement: Adagio
+II.
+Adagio

 The Adagio middle movement has a cantabile melody which is treated imitatively by both solo instruments, accompanied by the string orchestra.
 18th-century manuscripts contain two versions for the accompaniment: in one version the string instruments play with bows (arco), in the other pizzicato.

-Third movement: Allegro
+III.
+Allegro

 The ritornello of the last movement has an up-tempo bourrée-like theme, on which also the episodes for the soloists are almost entirely based.

 Reception

 First page of music examples in Forkel's 1802 biography of Johann Sebastian Bach: the incipit of BWV 1060 is Fig. 11 on this page.

 In his early 19th-century Bach biography, Johann Nikolaus Forkel described the concerto as "very old", by which he probably meant he found its style antiquated.
 The concerto was published in 1848, edited by Friedrich Konrad Griepenkerl.

 In the 1874 preface to the Bach Gesellschaft edition of the concerto for two harpsichords, Wilhelm Rust had suggested that the original version of the concerto would have been for two violins.
 In 1886 Woldemar Voigt wrote that the original instrument for the part of the second harpsichord was more likely an oboe, and that the original of the concerto could almost certainly be identified with a lost concerto for oboe and violin mentioned in a 1764 Breitkopf catalogue.